 This is a more complex mode generated by the using band as a mode.
 It expects the total number of k-points to generate and does not support any of the modifiers.
-In the most simple form you can use it as to generate a bandstructure with 100 k-points.
+In the most simple form you can use it as inpgen -inp.xml -kpt band=100 to generate a bandstructure with 100 k-points.